 I highlighted ‘plenty of practice exams’ for a reason.
 When I was studying for the ACT/SAT, it was very difficult for me to make myself take practice exams because I could not stand studying them once they were completed.
 However, in the summer before my senior year, when I took my last two ACT’s, I realized how essential these practice exams were.
 After taking about 10 practice exams and studying my answers on each, my ACT score jumped up a few points, and if you’ve taken a standardized test before, you know this is not easy.
 Practice ACT exams are not too difficult to find online, (I practiced on these exams) and neither are SAT exams, though for these guys you have to do a little more research.

 In addition to SAT’s and ACT’s, I would keep in mind SAT II’s (SAT subject tests), AP exams, and CLEP exams.
 I think these subject-specific exams are really great for homeschooled students to take so that they can prove to colleges and universities that their classes were indeed rigorous and included all the necessary components one would receive in a typical public-school 🚌class.
 I took as many SAT II’s and AP exams as I could, and if I could go back and do high school all over again, I would take even more.
-I didn’t take any CLEP exams, but if you’re interested and have the time, you definitely try them out.
+I didn’t take any CLEP exams, but if you’re interested and have the time, you should definitely try them out.

 5. Ask Questions – Lots of Them 🙋

 If there’s anything I learned during this process, it’s that you will not be a happy camper unless you ask tons of questions.
-And I don’t mean asking another homeschool student or parent who’s also on this path, or even calling up ☎️ a consultant such as Lee Binz.
+And I don’t mean asking another homeschool student or parent who is also on this path, or even calling up ☎️ a consultant such as Lee Binz.
 I mean Googling the admissions office phone number for a college and speaking 🗨️ with an admissions counselor.
 Nobody will be able to tell you exactly what you need except for the college themselves.
 And as I’ve said before, admissions counselors are willing to have a conversation with you, even if it is a little lengthy, and explain what they expect from you.
 There is usually a specific admissions officer or counselor who works with homeschool students, so you never have to worry about speaking to somebody who may not understand where you’re coming from.

 So even if you’re calling an admissions office once a week, make sure you’re running anything by them that you’re not 100% sure about.
 After all, it’s the admissions officer who will be reading the completed application, and you want to be certain that they will have the ability to completely understand and evaluate you.